qdrant/landing_page/qdrant-landing/content/articles/immutable-data-structures.md

 ### Perfect Hashing

-Hash Table is one of the most commonly used data structures implemented in almost every programming language, including Rust.
+A hash table is one of the most commonly used data structures implemented in almost every programming language, including Rust.
-They provide fast access to elements by key, with an average time complexity of O(1) for read and write operations.
+It provides fast access to elements by key, with an average time complexity of O(1) for read and write operations.

-There is, however, an assumption that should be satisfied for the hash table to work efficiently: *hash collisions should not cause too much overhead*.
+There is, however, the assumption that should be satisfied for the hash table to work efficiently: *hash collisions should not cause too much overhead*.

 In regular mutable hash tables, this might be achieved by multiple strategies: